 Therefore, a performance testing strategy needs to be implemented at an early stage within the project life cycle.
 First step: qualification of performance.
 It defines the test effort for the entire project.

-A traditional approach to environments for qa testing would require the project to wait for the application to be assembled before starting to validate performance.
+A traditional approach to environment for qa testing would require the project to wait for the application to be assembled before starting to validate performance.
 In a modern project lifecycle, the only way to include performance validation at an early stage is to test individual components after each build and perform end-to-end performance testing after application assembly.

 Performance Lab has served over 500 companies across all domains, from finance and healthcare to retail and technology since its inception.
 It is one of the pioneering software testing services in the industry.By trusting on their expertise, your business can benefit from core software testing services, ranging from reliable Performance Testing, Usability Testing, and Mobile Testing to Integration Testing, Test Automation, Security Testing, and much more.